Groups with infinitely many ends acting analytically on the circle: Acknowledgements

-Considering now the products by representatives in $T_2$, it is easy to find a sequence of sets $A(n)$ with an exponential lower bound on the sum of the derivatives.
-We actually need to consider a fixed element $\sigma\in T_2-\{id\}$ only.
-Then we define the product set
+It is easy now to construct a sequence of sets $A(n)$ with an exponential lower bound for the sum of the derivatives.
+Indeed, it is enough to fix an element $\sigma\in T_2 \setminus \{id\}$, and define the product set